stonepros/stone/doc/releases/cuttlefish.rst

 ---------------

 * osd: handle upgrade when legacy snap collections are present; repair from previous failed restart
-* ceph-create-keys: fix race with ceph-mon startup (which broke 'ceph-deploy gatherkeys ...')
+* stone-create-keys: fix race with stone-mon startup (which broke 'stone-deploy gatherkeys ...')
-* ceph-create-keys: gracefully handle bad response from ceph-osd
+* stone-create-keys: gracefully handle bad response from stone-osd
 * sysvinit: do not assume default osd_data when automatically weighting OSD
 * osd: avoid crash from ill-behaved classes using getomapvals
 * debian: fix squeeze dependency